sharwell/developer.rackspace.com/docs/images/quickstart.rst

 **os_version**

-    The operating system version as specified by the distributor
+    The distributor-specified operating system version.

 Authenticate
 ============

 You must authenticate before you can complete any Rackspace API interaction.

 To authenticate, you need a user name and API key.
-Find your API key in the control panel on the "Account Settings" page.
+Find your API key in the control panel on the **Account Settings** page.

 Once you've retrieved your details, you pass them into the client: